pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

 ### Already made a project?
 Then just go to `Config/DefaultEngine.ini` of this current Github repo project

+`Copy [/Script/Engine.RendererSettings]`

+part till the next

+`[/Script/WindowsTargetPlatform.WindowsTargetSettings] `

-`Copy [/Script/Engine.RendererSettings] part till the next [] and paste into your DefaultEngine.ini  you are working into the project you are working on your local PC .
+and paste into your DefaultEngine.ini  you are working into the project you are working on your local PC .

+*Don't copy paste entire file DefaultEngine.ini as it will cause problem/conflicts and Unreal might delete regenerate a new one automatically.*